 The purpose of the Western Queens Community Land Trust is as follows:

-2) To promote community involvement and land stewardship – directly in contrast with the capitalistic goals of private ownership, which places individual needs above those of the community and the greater good.
+- To promote community involvement and land stewardship.
+This remains directly in contrast with the capitalist goals of private ownership, which place individual needs above those of the community and the greater good.
 WQCLT seeks to counterbalance the flawed process of land development in New York City.

-3) To strengthen the local economy by providing affordable working spaces to local artists, artisans, and business owners to ensure a healthy exchange of goods and services within the community.
+- To strengthen the local economy by providing affordable working spaces to local artists and business owners.
+This can ensure a healthy exchange of goods and services within the community.

-4) To offer priority access to deep and permanent affordable housing, community, and commercial spaces to low-income residents and other marginalized communities, in keeping with the value of economic equality.
+- To offer priority access for low-income residents to deeply and permanently affordable housing, community, and commercial spaces in marginalized communities, as a way of keeping with the value of economic equality.

-6) To constantly inform and empower the community with outreach and advocacy campaigns that reinforce our principles and mobilize residents in promoting and sustaining economic equality throughout Western Queens.
-It is important that WQCLT’s properties remain part of their respective communities.
+- To constantly inform and empower the community with outreach and advocacy campaigns that reinforce our principles.
+We aim to mobilize residents in promoting and sustaining economic equality throughout Western Queens.
+It is important that WQCLT’s properties remain part of the community.

-7) We strive to empower immigrant communities through the leveraging of our communal resources so that Western Queens remains affordable to people of all economic backgrounds.
+- To empower immigrant communities by leveraging our communal resources so that Western Queens remains affordable to people of all economic backgrounds.
 In order to preserve Queens’ unique economic and racial diversity, we provide land and building space for residents to live, work, and preserve their cultures.

-8) Our organization aims to mirror the principles laid out in Article 17 of the New York State Constitution, which explicitly states: “Aid, care, and support for the needy should be provided by the state and its subdivisions.”.
+- To mirror the principles laid out in Article 17 of the New York State Constitution, which states, “Aid, care, and support for the needy should be provided by the state and its subdivisions.”
 We consider ourselves to be one of those subdivisions.

 Memo Salazar, co-chair